 The effect of pollutant deposition on natural vegetation, including both trees and understorey vegetation, is one of the central concerns in the impact assessment and prediction.
 Recent studies using ICP IM data on dose-response relationships showed a weak recovery of epiphytic lichen communities in Sweden despite improvements in air quality (Weldon & Grandin, 2021), and found a relationship between increasing levels of nitrogen deposition and increased dominance of nitrophyllic bryophytes in forest understory, but no effect on species richness (Weldon et al., 2022).
 Previous work was published by Dirnböck et al. (2014).
-This study utilised a new ICP IM database for biological data and focussed on effects on forest floor vegetation from elevated nitrogen deposition.
+This study utilised a new ICP IM database for biological data and focussed on effects on forest floor vegetation from elevated nitrogen deposition..

 In 2010, the Task Force meeting decided upon a new reporting format for biological data.
 The new format was based on primary raw data, and not aggregated mean values as before.
 All countries were encouraged to re-report old data in the new format.
 This was successful and as a result, the full potential of the biological data from the ICP Integrated Monitoring network could be utilised to raise and answer research question that the old database could not.
+As a direct consequence, Dirnböck et al. (2014) utilised the re-reported long-term monitoring data from 28 Integrated Monitoring sites to analyse the effect by nitrogen deposition on temporal trends in plant species cover and diversity.
 In many European countries airborne nitrogen coming from agriculture and fossil fuel burning exceeds critical thresholds and threatens the functioning of ecosystems.
 One effect is that high levels of nitrogen stimulate the growth of only a few plants that outcompete other, often rare, species.
 As a consequence, biodiversity declines.
-Though this is known to happen in natural and semi-natural grasslands, it has never been shown in forest ecosystems where management is a strong, mostly overriding determinant of biodiversity.
-Dirnböck et al. (2014) utilised long-term monitoring data from 28 Integrated Monitoring sites to analyse temporal trends in plant species cover and diversity.
-At sites where nitrogen deposition exceeded the critical load, the cover of forest plant species preferring nutrient-poor soils (oligotrophic species) significantly decreased whereas plant species preferring nutrient-rich soils (eutrophic species) showed - though weak - an opposite trend.
+Though this is known to happen in natural and semi-natural grasslands, it has never been shown in forest ecosystems where management is a strong, mostly overriding determinant of biodiversity..
+Dirnböck et al. (2014) foud that at sites where nitrogen deposition exceeded the critical load, the cover of forest plant species preferring nutrient-poor soils (oligotrophic species) significantly decreased whereas plant species preferring nutrient-rich soils (eutrophic species) showed - though weak - an opposite trend.
 These results show that airborne nitrogen has changed the structure and composition of forest floor vegetation in Europe.
 Plant species diversity did not decrease significantly within the observed period, but the majority of newly established species was found to be eutrophic.
 Hence it was hypothesised that without reducing nitrogen deposition below the critical load forest biodiversity will decline in the future.